✨ NEW · Bare Metal Servers with 20G Dedicated Unmetered Bandwidth → read more ✨ NEW · 20G Dedicated Unmetered Servers → STATUS

 • Public mirrors Linux distro mirrors, package archives, public datasets.
 The internet downloads — your invoice doesn't grow.

-Pricing model Predictable monthly Monthly contracts Monthly · transparent Monthly · price-lock guarantee
+Pricing model Predictable monthly Monthly contracts Monthly · website deal

-DDoS protection Always-on, included Basic incl.; advanced add-on Included on most plans Basic, included
+DDoS protection Always-on, included Basic incl.; advanced add-on Add-on

 NR Guarantee 12 commitments